sudorandom/kmcd.dev/content/posts/2026/protobuf-varint-vs-fixed/index.md

 }
 ```

-In a CPU-bound benchmark processing contiguous arrays of primitive integers, an iterated Go loop cannot compete with the runtime's direct memory block copying.
-Generated code does not automatically beat a highly optimized standard runtime on bulk memory operations.
+In CPU-bound array parsing, an explicit Go element-by-element loop cannot compete with bulk memory block copying.
+Generated code does not automatically beat runtime primitives for bulk primitive data.

 ## Choosing the Right Integer Type